Filip-Leikep/digital-electronics2/project/readme.md

 ![Device](images/device.jpg)

 All components except the capacitive soil moisture sensor are connected through the I2C serial bus.
-The capacitive soil moisture sensor is connected to the pin `A0` to the internal `ADC`.
+The capacitive soil moisture sensor is connected to the pin `A0` to the internal ADC which converts the analog value to digital form which is then later used to determine the moisture of the soil.
+Watering process itself is in this project represented by an LED connected to the pin `PD2` which lights up when the watering process gets iniciated and turns off when the watering process ends but in real life application the LED would be replaced by a relay that would turn on/off a water pump.
+An RTC & EEPROM module with `DS3231 & AT24C32` IC`s is connected through I2C serial bus and keeps track of time and is also used for data logging.
+Temperature and relative humidity of air is measured by I2C sensor DHT12.
+An external OLED panel SH1106 is connected through I2C.
+It displays data such as air humidity (%), air temperature (°C), real time & date and the status of the watering process (active/inactive).
+Soil moisture isn't displayed because it is only an abstract number.

 ## Software description